macstadium/orka-tekton/README.md

 The provided `Tasks` look for two Kubernetes secrets that store your credentials: `orka-creds` for the Orka user and `orka-ssh-creds` for the SSH credentials.
 In the current setup, both secrets have `username` and `password` keys.

-These defaults exist for convenience and you can change them via [`Task` parameters](#Configuring-Secrets-and-Config-Maps).
+These defaults exist for convenience and you can change them using the available [`Task` parameters](#Configuring-Secrets-and-Config-Maps).

 ### Script setup